dannyneil/public_plstm/README.md

     return sleep_wake_mask
 ```
-This creates the rhythmic mask based on some `time_input_n` which is a vector of times, one time for each item in the batch.
+This creates the rhythmic mask based on some `time_input_n` which is a vector of times, one time for all neurons for each sample in the batch.
 The timestamp is broadcast to form a 2-tensor of size `[batch_size, num_neurons]` which contains the timestamp at each neuron for each item in the batch (at one timestep), and stores this in `t_broadcast`.
 We calculate the `in_cycle_time`, which ranges between 0 and the period length for each neuron.
-Then, subsequently, we use that `in_cycle_time` to figure out if it is in the `is_up_phase`, `is_down_phase`, or just the off_phase.
-Then, we just use `T.switch` to apply the correct transformation for each phase.
+Then, subsequently, we use that `in_cycle_time` to figure out if it is in the `is_up_phase`, `is_down_phase`, or just the off phase.
+Then, we use `T.switch` to apply the correct transformation for each phase.

 Once the mask is generated, we simply mask the cell state with the sleep-wake cycle ([plstm.py](/plstm.py#L380-L381)):
 ```python